Health 4013 - Health Promotion Research and Assessment - 3 Credit Hours

 It is rude to talk in class when someone else, either the instructor or another student, is speaking.
 Please be courteous by avoiding idle chatter during class.
 If you must carry on a conversation, please leave the room to do so.

+Please come to class on time.
+If you know you will always be late for this class, please take it a different semester when you are able to arrive on time.
 We will dismiss class when the class activities are finished for the day.
 Please refrain from "packing up" before we are officially through.
-Rarely will we go overtime.
-Occasionally we will finish early.
-Regardless, it is very rude to hurry up the finish time of the class.
 If you absolutely must leave during class, please leave in a way that does not disrupt the flow of the class.

 Food in the Classroom